-North Carolina Partisan Gerrymandering Trials to Begin June 26: A three-judge federal district court panel will hear the Common Cause v.
+North Carolina Partisan Gerrymandering Trials to be scheduled after June 2017: A three-judge federal district court panel will hear the Common Cause v.
 Rucho and League of Women Voters of North Carolina v.
-Rucho partisan gerrymandering trials jointly beginning on Monday, June 26.
+Rucho partisan gerrymandering trials jointly (date TBA).
 Both cases challenge North Carolina’s congressional map, which legislators drew last year after their first attempt was thrown out as an illegal racial gerrymander.

 - For a closer look at the NC League’s advocacy work, read through our LWVNC 2016 ELECTION TOOLKIT.

 REGISTER TO VOTE

 Are you registered to vote in North Carolina?
 Do you need to amend your party affiliation, your address, your name?